 - Cerros - Corozal District.
 Coastal Maya city, ancient harbour at the bay of Chetumal.
 Contains several plazas with pyramids.

 - Lamanai - Orange Walk District.
-Once important, very ancient Mayan city, inhabited since 16th century BC and flourished in 4th century BC - 1st century AD.
-Occupied until 17th century AD.
+Once important, very ancient Mayan city, inhabited since the 16th century BC and flourished in the 4th century BC - 1st century AD.
+Occupied until the 17th century AD.
 Most imposing structure is the 23 m tall High Temple.